This Filipino culture paper was the final for the nursing culture class in the RN to BSN

-This paper was the final for the nursing culture class in the RN to BSN program.
 The paper requirement was to interview someone from another culture and evaluate for cultural assimilation.
-The chosen individual was from the filipino culture and had maintained some on the filipino culture as well as adapted to some of the American culuture.
-The paper was based on research and an interview with a Filipino woman in relation to the filipino culture.
+The chosen individual was from the Filipino culture had maintained some of the Filipino culture as well as adapted to some of the American culture.
+The paper was based on research and an interview with a Filipino woman in relation to the Filipino culture.

 According to Spector (2004), several races, including those individuals from the Philippines fall under the Asian culture.
 The Asian culture includes many races with a wide variety of beliefs about health and illness.
 Some of the generalized Asian beliefs were noted to be different from the beliefs of the Filipino culture.
 Observations were made of an Asian community that may also have some differences than a purely Filipino community may have.
 This culture was being evaluated for health and illness beliefs as an Asian community, when possible specifics to the Filipino culture were included.